openlilylib/snippets/meta/commit_message_hook.md

 # Well-formed commit message hook

 Since OpenLilyLib contains many different libraries, it's desirable that commit messages start with a name identifying the library.
-This way everyone can

 However, it is easy to forget to comply to such a policy and to push a malformed commit message to the upstream repository.
 Luckily,